cmsc389T-fall2023/cmsc389T-fall2023/Projects/P2/README.md

 Each team member **must** also review another team member's pull requests for each class and

 - Read through the changes and leave comments or request changes if needed
 - **Approve a pull request on GitHub Correctly**
 - Complete the pull request by merging changes

-Once this part has been completed, you should be able to see a JFrame appear that allows you to play Automonous PacMan by compiling and running your files.
+Once this part has been completed, you should be able to see a JFrame appear that allows you to play Autonomous PacMan by compiling and running your files.
 If you don't have Gradle installed, follow the instructions [here](https://gradle.org/install/).
 We will be using Gradle to build, run, and test code in this class:

 ```bash
 gradle build